microsoft/pai/pai-management/doc/how-to-setup-dev-box.md

 sudo docker exec -it dev-box /bin/bash cd /pai/pai-management

-# Now you are free to configure your cluaster and run PAI commands...
+# Now you are free to configure your cluster and run PAI commands...

 ```